 This blog post is about why I love WordPress from my own point of view.
-You love Wix or Squarespace?
+Do you love Wix or Squarespace?
 That is fine.
 But if you are looking for alternatives that your platform is not providing at the moment, it is worth reading the rest of this post.

 What is WordPress?

 WordPress is a free and open-source software and platform that you can use to build a website.
 It is also a content management system (CMS).
-A CMS is software application that are used to create and manage digital content.
-CMS core functions are indexing, search and retrieval, format management, revision control and publishing.
+A CMS is a software application that is used to create and manage digital content.
+CMS’s core functions are indexing, search and retrieval, format management, revision control, and publishing.
 The best part about WordPress is that it is free.
 Why?
-Because it is an open-source software.
+Because it is open-source software.
 The beauty of WordPress is that you are able to choose from 11,000 different WordPress themes which are template layouts that determine the look and style of your website.
-You can also choose from over 55,000 plugins and widgets to help optimise the functionality of your website.
+You can also choose from over 55,000 plugins and widgets to help optimize the functionality of your website.
 Building a website on WordPress is all online and you just need an internet connection.

 How does WordPress Work?

 Back in the old days, the only way to build a website was using html and php code format and web browsers interpret this code and form your website.
 WordPress works exactly like this except no coding.
 It takes the changes that you make without having to code or knowing how to code.
 Sounds great right especially those who don’t know how to code or have little knowledge of coding.
 But wait, don’t confuse WordPress.org with WordPress.com